AlexaH88/horizon-gamepedia/README.md

   ![Nav Bar](assets/images/nav-bar.png)
   - The navigation bar includes five clickable links, allowing the user to easily access the four pages on the site:
-    - Horizon Gaming Community site name (links to the About The Games home page)
+    - Horizon GamePedia site name (links to the About The Games home page)
     - About The Games page
     - Game Developer History page
     - Machine Catalogue page